industrial-edge/jenkins-cicd/docs/pipeline.md

 1) Go to "Manage Jenkins" section in Home Page.

-2) Click on "Manage Credentials" tab and click on "global" under Jenkins credential domain.
+2) Click on "Credentials" on the "Security" tab and click on "global" under Jenkins credential domain.

 3) Click on "Add Credentials" and fill in the form with following information: